-Credit Card Market Share in 2021
+Credit Card Market Share

 Whenever someone mentions credit cards, an average customer thinks of Visa and Mastercard.
 There’s so much more to the industry, however.
 While Visa dominates the market and boasts the largest credit card market share, there are other players not to overlook.
 UnionPay, for example, is the third-largest processor worldwide by purchase transactions.